Khaenri-ah/ruinguard-docs/docs/guide/getting-started/install.md

 To check if you already have Node installed on your machine, run `node -v` in your terminal.
 If it outputs `v16.6.0` or higher, then you're good to go!
 Otherwise, install a version that's new enough from [the Node.js website][node-dwn] or your package manager.

 ## Creating a project folder

 Navigate to a suitable place on your machine and create a new folder named `discord-bot` (or whatever you want).
 Then, open a terminal window and navigate to that folder.

+!!! tip
+    We recommend you to name the folder same as the Bot/Module.
+Even better if a Git repository is created for the same purpose.

 To turn your folder into a Node.js project, run the following command: